By ROB FLAKS

 Those against political correctness, however, believe that it gets us embroiled in

 semantics and limits free expression.
 To surround yourself with dissenting opinions and to avoid existing in an echo-chamber where ideas are always repeated and never challenged is seen as the only way for a society to function.
-They believe that learning about it is uncomfortable and
+They believe that learning is inherently uncomfortable and

 that facts that disagree with one’s chosen narrative or political allegiance shouldn’t be